AlexanderDzhoganov/GLSLplusplus/README.md

 This approach also greatly simplifies writing (uber-)shaders that depend on run-time parameters without the #ifdef clutter.

+**Note: GLSL++ is still in early stages of development (as in, not everything works correctly, not all GLSL features are supported and syntax may change at any time).
+Pull requests are welcome.**

 **Example:**
 The following C++ code: